Any77/qvUberDashboard/README.md

 ![Demo](img/demo.gif)

 Data is among all of us, and we are data as well.
-Sometimes we can get something usefull and meaningfull of it.
+Sometimes we can get something useful and meaningful of it.
 I hope this help you to understand (and forecast?) your Uber usage.
 And who knows, maybe you can challenge some friends too..

 **Note: This code is provided for reference and personal purposes only.**